 Again, a caveat is in order: the following section is very speculative and conjectural.

-Because of the linear, unitary quantum evolution -essentially restricting quantum evolution to one-to-one processes-the no-cloning theorem (beyond a single context [44], pp. 39-40) blocks instantaneous or space-like (aka faster-than-light) communication [39,45-48] by disallowing the replication of quanta in states associated with complementary observables.
+Because of the linear, unitary quantum evolution essentially restricting quantum evolution to one-to-one processes-the no-cloning theorem (beyond a single context [48, pp. 39,40]) blocks instantaneous or space-like (aka faster-than-light) communication [42, 43, 49-52] by disallowing the replication of quanta in states associated with complementary observables.

 And yet, might it be possible to perform such tasks in, say, a non-unitary or in non-linear frameworks, such as in non-linear optics?
 The aforementioned no-cloning theorem would not apply to such capacities, if they exist.

-For the sake of examples, I have put forward a scheme based on the stimulated emission of photons in the presence (or absence) of "a large number" of photons in identical states [49].
+For the sake of examples, I have put forward a scheme based on the stimulated emission of photons in the presence (or absence) of "a large number" of photons in identical states [53].
 The Bose statistics demands stimulated emissions to occur more likely in the presence of other identical photons.
-More precisely, the probability that a photon will be absorbed in the presence of n photons (in identical mode) is $n|a|^2$ , where a stands for the probability amplitude of absorption of a single photon when no other photon (in identical mode) is present [50], § 4.4.
+More precisely, the probability that a photon will be absorbed in the presence of n photons (in identical mode) is $n|a|^2$ , where a stands for the probability amplitude of absorption of a single photon when no other photon (in identical mode) is present [54, § 4.4].
 This photon bunching corresponds to, say, electron or neutron anti-bunching: A similar "inverse" argument holds for quanta obeying Fermi statistics.

-One might argue against such scenarios by stating that such statistical processes can occur only at the site of the production of particles; in this case, for instance, inside the non-linear crystal emitting two photons in a singlet state.
-However, delayed-choice experiments and the aforementioned non-local aspects of entanglement might put such counter-arguments in question.
-Of course one has to be cautious and remember that, "when analyzing . . . we can fall into all kinds of traps" by rectifying-"to take too realistically-concepts such as wave and particle" [51].
+One might argue against such scenarios by stating that such statistical processes can occur only at the site of the production of particles; in this case fir instance inside the non-linear crystal emitting two photons in a singlet state.
+But delayed-choice experiments and the aforementioned non-local aspects of entanglement might put such counter-arguments in question.
+Of course one has to be cautious and remember that, "when analyzing ... we can fall into all kinds of traps" by reifying-"to take too realistically-concepts like wave and particle" [55].